JAVAB3ANS/engr-110/README.md

 ```
 ```
 Interview Tips:

-Go to an interview with at least one other person.
+- Go to an interview with at least one other person.
-One can focus on asking questions and the other on listening and taking notes Take notes of everything, not just what you want to hear.
+- One can focus on asking questions and the other on listening and taking notes
+- Take notes of everything, not just what you want to hear.
 Record direct quotes!
-Listen carefully
+- Listen carefully
-Have the customer demonstrate
+- Have the customer demonstrate
-Watch body language; yours and theirs
+- Watch body language; yours and theirs
-Do not give your opinion
+- Do not give your opinion
-Be mindful of people’s time!
+- Be mindful of people’s time!
 ```
 ```
 Design Canvas:

-Gains:
+- Gains:
 Renewable resources
 Less money spent on water and electricity
 Giving back to the community with produce

-Pains:
+- Pains:
 Costs money to water their gardens
 California is in a drought
 Food insecurity is rising
 Schools have a limited budget
 ```

 ```
 Job-to-be-done:

-Design a system that is sustainable and manageable by anyone in their community Find a cost effective way to engineer the system as the school has a limited budget
+- Design a system that is sustainable and manageable by anyone in their community
+- Find a cost effective way to engineer the system as the school has a limited budget
 ```

 ```
 Customer Need Statements:

-Store water
+- Store water
-Generate and store electricity via solar panels Irrigate garden
+- Generate and store electricity via solar panels
+- Irrigate garden
-Collect water
+- Collect water
-Save money
+ -Save money
 ```

 ```